-If you are a customer who does not make payments during the moratorium but has the ability to pay, the City can take you to court.
-The court would require the customer to pay three times the balance at the time of judgment (treble damages).
+If you are a customer who does not make payments during the moratorium but has the ability to pay, Elkhorn Utility can take you to court.
+The court would require the customer to pay three times the balance at the time of judgment.